Discovery Family: Programming and goals

-Commercial programming

-The Children's Television Act (CTA) in the United States limits the commercial time during children's programming, and prohibits television broadcasters from airing advertisements for products associated with a program during or in timeslots adjacent to the show itself.
-During time slots that targeted preschool audiences (aired during a block branded as "HubBub"), The Hub was to broadcast six minutes of advertisements per hour, below 12 minutes per hour on weekdays, and 10.5 minutes per hour on weekends as mandated by the CTA.
-Additionally, it was planning to broadcast 10.5 minutes of advertisements per hour the rest of the day throughout the week, a policy upheld from its previous incarnation as Discovery Kids.
-The channel was planning to sell its advertising inventories to toy companies other than Hasbro as well; as reported by Advertising Age in May 2010, The Hub was even in talks with Mattel, one of Hasbro's major competitors in the toy industry.
-The channel, however, also planned to restrict certain categories of advertisements, including junk foods and "advertisers in the sugar category".
+In compliance with the Children's Television Act (CTA), The Hub was to air six minutes of advertisements per hour during programs aimed at preschoolers, a minimum of 12 minutes per hour during weekday programming, and a minimum of 10.5 minutes on weekends.
+Throughout the week, the channel would air 10.5 minutes of advertisements per hour, a policy carried over from the Discovery Kids era.
+The Hub planned to sell advertising space to toy companies aside from Hasbro; as reported by Advertising Age in May 2010, the channel was even in talks with Mattel, a major competitor to Hasbro in the toy industry.
+The Hub, however, also planned to restrict specific categories of advertisements, particularly those promoting junk food and products high in sugar.

-One vocal opponent of Hasbro's involvement in the joint venture was Campaign for a Commercial-Free Childhood (CCFC), founded by Susan Linn, concerning that the channel would be exploited by the toy company as a platform to plug its products.
-Ahead of the channel's re-launch as The Hub, CCFC called the whole project an "infomercial", and stated that they would be monitoring the channel.
-Linn said "It will make a mockery of existing ad limits and the current prohibition of product placement in children's television" at the April 2009 announcement of the Discovery-Hasbro joint venture, and told Los Angeles Times that "[t]he notion of a toy company owning a television channel for the sole purpose of promoting their toys is egregious practice" in the days before the channel's re-launch.
-Loesch stated that The Hub's goal was to be "vibrant" and "diverse" in its programming, that the channel would not purely be a marketing vehicle for Hasbro products, and pointed out that the animated series not commissioned by toy companies would have its toys released anyway.
+A vocal opponent of The Hub was the Campaign for a Commercial-Free Childhood (CCFC), founded by Susan Linn, who expressed concern that Hasbro would exploit the channel as a marketing vehicle for its products.
+Ahead of the re-launch, the CCFC called the project an "infomercial" and stated they would closely monitor the channel.
+At the announcement of Discovery and Hasbro's joint venture in April 2009, Linn declared that it would "make a mockery of existing ad limits and the current prohibition of product placement in children's television".
+She reiterated this sentiment days before the re-launch, telling the Los Angeles Times that "[t]he notion of a toy company owning a television channel for the sole purpose of promoting their toys is egregious practice".
+In response, Loesch stated that The Hub's goal was to be "vibrant" and "diverse" in its programming, and pointed out that animated series not commissioned by toy companies would still see their merchandise released regardless.
 Loesch also said that Hasbro was partnering with Discovery Communications for the channel, and declared "we have programming from them and are using their DNA".